javascript-tutorial/en.javascript.info/1-js/05-data-types/02-number/article.md

 They belong to the type `number`, but are not "normal" numbers, so there are special functions to check for them:

-- `isNaN(value)` converts its argument to a number and then tests if for being `NaN`:
+- `isNaN(value)` converts its argument to a number and then tests it for being `NaN`:

     ```js run
     alert( isNaN(NaN) ); // true
     alert( isNaN("str") ); // true
     ```

-    But do we need the function?
-Can we just use the comparison `=== NaN`?
-Sorry, but no. The value `NaN` is unique in that it does not equal anything including itself:
+    But do we need this function?
+Can't we just use the comparison `=== NaN`?
+Sorry, but the answer is no. The value `NaN` is unique in that it does not equal anything, including itself:

     ```js run
     alert( NaN === NaN ); // false